ECONOMIC NUTRITION

 What does the money pay for?

 This section breaks down the percentage of the purchase price as it is reinvested in input costs.
-Expense categories (such as labour, admin, etc.) are intended to be generic enough to relate to a broad group of readers, while comprehensive enough in scope that they can be used across industries, products, and services.
+Expense categories (such as labour, admin, etc.) are intended to be broad enough to relate to a wide range of readers, while comprehensive enough in scope that they can be used across industries, products, and services.

 Where does the money go?